MridulTi/MridulTI/README.md

 Here are some ideas to get you know about me a little more:

 - 🔭 I’m currently working on ...
 JAVA
-- 🌱 I’m currently learning ...JAVA DSA
+- 🌱 I’m currently learning ...Golang
 - 👯 I’m looking to collaborate on ...
 Open Source Projects
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...Anything